Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Revisiting the Aftermath of Financial Crises

-Note that the estimated quantitative effects of financial crises on output vary widely in the existing literature for various reasons such as the definition of financial crisis, the time period, the sample of countries, and the measurement issues of GDP \citep{sufi2021financial}.
-Thus, researchers may not put too much emphasis on the exact magnitude.
-However, our motivation to re-examine the link between financial crisis and output loss is to showcase the substantial estimation bias arising from the common econometric method used in the literature, and to provide better econometric tools for practitioners to achieve more accurate estimates of financial crises on output loss.
+Note that the estimated quantitative effects of financial crises on output vary widely in the literature for various reasons, such as the measurement of financial crisis, the time periods, the sample of countries, and the measurement issues of GDP \citep{sufi2021financial}.
+Our study showcases the important estimation bias arising from the common econometric method used in the literature, and provides better econometric tools for practitioners to achieve more accurate estimates of financial crises on output loss.

+Lastly, although the numerical differences between the SPJ and FE estimates are visually small in some empirical applications, they remain highly relevant for policymakers designing effective responses to financial crises.
+Fiscal stimulus policies are commonly employed to mitigate economic damage following severe financial crises.
+For example, in response to the subprime mortgage crisis of 2007-2008, the U.S. government under President Obama enacted the American Recovery and Reinvestment Act (ARRA) in 2009, which provided approximately \$831 billion, around 5.8\% of GDP, to avoid further economic deterioration.